Geotab/generator-addin/README.md

 - Run `yo addin` to scaffold your addin

 ### Using
-- Run `npm run serve` to preview and watch for changes
 - Run `npm install <package>` to install frontend dependencies
-- Run `npm run test` to run the tests
-- Run `npm run build` to build your addin for production
+- Run `npm run dev` or `npm run serve` to preview and watch for changes
-- Run `npm run build-dev` to build and package your addin for production testing (Uploading the zip file)
+- Run `npm run build` to build your addin for production (Creates a Zip File with the production files for testing in MyG)
-- Run `npm run template` to create a translation template
 ## Documentation

 ### MyGeotab

-For information on MyGeotab and Geotab Drive addins or the MyGeotab API head over to the [MyGeotab SDK](https://my.geotab.com/sdk/default.html)
+For information on MyGeotab and Geotab Drive addins or the MyGeotab API head over to the [MyGeotab SDK](https://developers.geotab.com/myGeotab/introduction)

 ### Addin Generator